InkDAO/gitbook/API/webhooks.md

 ## POST /webhook/alchemy/publish

-Receives blockchain event notifications from Alchemy's Notify API when assets are published.
+Receives blockchain event notifications from Alchemy's Notify API when posts are published.

 ### Description

-This endpoint processes webhook calls from Alchemy when the `AssetAdded` event is emitted by the dXmaster smart contract.
+This endpoint processes webhook calls from Alchemy when the `PostCreated` event is emitted by the **MarketPlace** smart contract.
 Alchemy monitors specified contract addresses and sends HTTP POST requests when matching events occur.
+The endpoint:
+1. Verifies the request signature using HMAC-SHA256
+2. Decodes the event data to extract postCid, postId, and author
-The endpoint verifies the request signature using HMAC-SHA256, decodes the event data, and updates the corresponding file's status to `onchain`.
+3. Updates the corresponding file's status from `pending` to `onchain`

+---

 ## POST /webhook/quicknode/publish

-Receives blockchain event notifications from QuickNode Streams when assets are published.
+Receives blockchain event notifications from QuickNode Streams when posts are published.

 ### Description

 This endpoint processes webhook calls from QuickNode Streams service.
-Similar to Alchemy webhooks, it monitors the dXmaster contract for `AssetAdded` events and updates file status accordingly.
-QuickNode uses a different signature verification method that includes nonce and timestamp in addition to the body.
+Similar to Alchemy webhooks, it monitors the **MarketPlace** contract for `PostCreated` events and updates file status accordingly.
+QuickNode uses a more sophisticated signature verification method that includes nonce and timestamp in addition to the body payload.

 ---